 I'm preparing to take the PMP® exam and I need to report contact hours

-If you are preparing to take the PMP® exam, you will submit your contact hour information in your application with PMI®.
+If you're preparing to take the PMP® exam, you'll submit your contact hour information in your application with PMI®.
 Be sure to create an account with PMI® to do this.

 The application will ask you to list the Provider (Pluralsight LLC) and the Activity (the name of the course).
-You will list each individual course that you've viewed with Pluralsight.
+You will list each individual course that you've viewed.
 For more information, visit PMI®'s PMP® webpage here.